uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 This section will help to understand what you need for setting up a Cadence cluster.

-You need to understand some key config options in Cadence server.
-There are two main types of configs in Cadence server, static config and dynamic config.
+You should understand some basic static configuration of Cadence cluster.

+There are also many other configuration called "Dynamic Configuration" for fine tuning the cluster.
+The default values are good to go for small clusters.

+Cadence’s minimum dependency is a database(Cassandra or SQL based like MySQL/Postgres).
+Cadence uses it for persistence.
+All instances of Cadence clusters are stateless.

-Also, you need understand Cadence’s dependency --- a database(Cassandra or SQL based like MySQL/Postgres) and a metric server(typically Prometheus).
-Cadence also needs ElastiCache+Kafka if you need [Advanced visibility feature to search workflows](/docs/concepts/search-workflows/).
-And Cadence also depends on a blob store like S3 if you need to enable [archival feature](/docs/concepts/archival/).
+For production you also need a metric server(Prometheus/Statsd/M3/etc).

+For [advanced features](/docs/operation-guide/setup/#other-advanced-features) Cadence depends on others like ElastiCache+Kafka if you need [Advanced visibility feature to search workflows](/docs/concepts/search-workflows/).
+Cadence will depends on a blob store like S3 if you need to enable [archival feature](/docs/concepts/archival/).

 ## Static configuration